Fermionization and boundary states in 1+1 dimensions: Mapping of the boundary states

 We can further append a nontrivial Kitaev chain to $\sF$ to obtain $\sF'$.
 As the relation between $\sF$ and $\sA$ is equal to that of the relation of $\sF'$ and $\sD$, we can easily find from \eqref{Dbc1} and \eqref{Dbc2} that

 As a consistency check, attaching a Kitaev chain amounts to change the number of Majorana zero modes in the $\text{R}$ sector states, hence the amplitude of the boundary states are exchanged between $1$ and $\sqrt{2}$, exactly as shown in \eqref{AF'res} and \eqref{AFres}.
-Our final results \eqref{AFres} and \eqref{AF'res} were already presented in Sec.~\ref{sec:introduction}.
+Our final results \eqref{AFres} and \eqref{AF'res} were already presented in Sec.~\ref{sec:introduction} as \eqref{AtoFintro} and \eqref{AtoF'intro}.
+There, we suppressed $\ket{\pm}$, while just remarking their fermion parity explicitly.